fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

     </ object >

-This is a simple example to show how to build an application with several objects and services thanks to a program and its configurations files.
+This simple example shows how it is possible to build an application with several objects and services using only a program and its configurations files.

 Example